Insecurity Through Obscurity: Veiled Vulnerabilities in Closed-Source Contracts: Evaluation

 \subsubsection{Vulnerability detection by \name}

-To illustrate how concolic execution enhances the effectiveness of vulnerability detection, we conduct an ablation study by running \name in full symbolic execution mode without any concrete inputs, which we refer to as the \textit{baseline mode}.
-In our evaluation, \name detects 721 vulnerable smart contracts in the baseline mode.
-When executed in concolic mode, the number of detected vulnerable smart contracts increases to \identifiedbugs.
-54\% of the unique vulnerable contracts identified by concolic execution timed out in the baseline mode.
+To illustrate how seeded symbolic execution enhances the effectiveness of vulnerability detection, in our evaluation, we use the fallback mode in \autoref{sec:vulnerability-detection}---i.e., full symbolic execution without concrete inputs---as the \textit{baseline mode} for ablation.
+In our evaluation, \name detects 738 vulnerable smart contracts in the baseline mode.
+When \name is executed in seeded mode, the number of detected vulnerable smart contracts increases to \identifiedbugs.
+For 54\% of the unique vulnerable contracts identified by seeded symbolic execution, \name timed out in the baseline mode.
 In the remaining cases where symbolic execution fails, we find that the corresponding path constraints are incorrectly deemed unsatisfiable.
-In contrast, concolic execution, guided by concrete inputs, can avoid this limitation and successfully explore the vulnerable paths.
-This highlights a significant improvement in vulnerability detection achieved through concolic execution, which simplifies constraint solving and prioritizes exploration of the vulnerable \texttt{CALL} instruction within the limited time.
+In contrast, seeded symbolic execution, guided by concrete inputs, can avoid this limitation and successfully explore the vulnerable paths.
+This highlights a significant improvement in vulnerability detection achieved through seeded symbolic execution, which simplifies constraint solving and prioritizes exploration of the vulnerable \texttt{CALL} instruction within the limited time.

+Since the compared tools do not support deobfuscation, we also report results on the subset of 5,784 contracts that do not require deobfuscation.
+This comparison isolates the effect of seeded symbolic execution, since control-flow reconstruction is not needed for this subset.
+On these contracts, the baseline mode detects 537 vulnerable contracts, whereas the seeded mode increases the number to 801.
+Thus, this improvement can be attributed to seeded symbolic execution, while the remaining gains on obfuscated contracts reflect the additional benefit of control-flow reconstruction.

 \parhead{Comparison with state-of-the-art tools}